vindolin/ninepatch/readme.md

     $ ninepatch.py 9patch_test.png 300 300 scaled.png

+##### Notes

+You can see the module in action in the ninepatch_actor.py from my Clutter example project: https://github.com/vindolin/Clutter-Python-examples

 ##### Issues

 Your image must be a png image with a transparent background.

 Only the scalable area is used, fill area is ignored.

+##### TODO

+Add setup.py

+Unittest